-You can select the keywords that are interesting for you, which will save them to the “clipboard”.
+You can select the keywords that are interesting to you, which will save them to the “clipboard”.
 You can export the CSV from there.

-Youtube Keyword Tool by Keyword Tool Dominator is a simple tool – just enter the seed keyword and it generates related keywords people used in YouTube seach.
+Youtube Keyword Tool by Keyword Tool Dominator is a simple tool – just enter the seed keyword and it generates related keywords people used in the YouTube search.